Matszwe02/GcodeTools/README.md

 │  │  ├─ Position: Vector
 │  │  └─ speed: float
 │  │
-│  ├─ Everything G-code related other than position: BlockData │  └─ Slicer-specific features (meta): dict
+│  ├─ Every other standard G-code: BlockData
-└─ ...
+│  ├─ Slicer-specific features (meta) (non-standarized, one may set their own custom meta provider method): dict │  └─ Original command and if it's to be emitted: command, emit_command └─ ...
 ```

 In each block, every G-Code variable is contained.
 That means, blocks can be taken out of Gcode, rearranged, etc.

-That however does not take move origin (move starting position) in count! `regenerate_travels` will be able to handle that in future.
+That however does not take move origin (move starting position) in count!
+That will be adressed in future.

+`Gcode` structure and its components will be changing heavily during beta!
+- Current target is to get rid of original command (work on trimmed `Gcode`) to decrease RAM usage and computation time
+- Gcode is in the first tests of linked-list approach for simplification of iterating methods

 # G-Code Parser